 Most restaurants charge for every little item.
 The only thing I don’t think I was charged for was for a glass of tap water (and this is not always the case).
 Tap water is often the cheapest drink at a restaurant.
 All the restaurants charged for the bread and some charged for the number of slices that you ate.
 Did they think that they were going to serve the uneaten slices of bread to other customers?
 Apparently they did!

 By far, I enjoyed the Greek cuisine.
 The Greek salads when prepared properly are a culinary treat.
 A typical Greek salad contains red onions, slices of bell pepper, Greek olives, and dried Greek oregano on top of a bed of fresh cucumbers and tomatoes.
-There is nothing quite like the incredible taste of the dried Greek oregano.
+There is nothing quite like the incredible taste of freshly dried Greek oregano.

 Lunch usually consisted of eating out of the street side cafes, eating from one of the side walk vendors, or creating my own sandwich out of supermarket bread and meat.
 If I was in an expensive country, I would purchase my lunch at the super market in the morning, at the same time as I was buying breakfast.
 I would compliment this with a piece of fruit.
 I found that the fruit and vegetables in Europe in the summer for the most part were extremely fresh, even those in the big cities.
 In the less expensive countries I would eat at the street side cafes, or I would get some food from these cafes and eat on the run.
 Sandwiches were the easiest food to eat in this manner.

-A good place to ask for recommendations about restaurants is at your hotel.
+Rather then soley relying on online ratings for restaurants, a good place to ask for recommendations about restaurants is at your hotel.
 Talk to fellow travelers in the lobby for recommendations.
 If people do not give you a specific restaurant location ask them for an area of town that is known for restaurants and good food.